 Register the Account

-After the social media account is established, register via THIS FORM to be added to the university’s A-Z Index.
+After the social media account is established, register via the Social Media Registration Form to be added to the university’s A-Z Index.
 Registering the account will help drive traffic, leverage the Boise State brand and add interest in your social media community.
 The Office of Communications and Marketing will review the account, respond to the registration request, and add you to the Social Media Managers Email List.

 - Social media networks should not be used by university employees to endorse private businesses, or for personal financial gain.
 Sharing of content and engaging with other social media accounts that are official sponsors or partners of the university is permissible.